-ABD: HUMAN-CENTERED DESIGN PROJECT
+ABD I: HUMAN-CENTERED DESIGN PROJECT

-This course is unique to Academy by Design and provides students tools to develop human-centered design techniques by identifying a problem that impacts members of their community and designing, refining, and presenting a possible solution.
+This course provides students tools to develop human-centered design techniques by identifying a problem that impacts members of their community and designing, refining, and presenting a possible solution.
 While each student will likely tackle a different problem, all students will practice the critical skills of empathizing, ideating, designing, and testing.
 In doing so, they gain marketable experience using human-centered design as a problem-solving tool.
 The course culminates in a presentation given to those potentially impacted by the student's work.